 PRoViScout Participating Institutions

-- JOANNEUM RESEARCH, Graz, A, DIGITAL – Institute for Information and Communication Technologies, Remote sensing and Geoinformation Research Group
+- JOANNEUM RESEARCH, Graz, A, DIGITAL – Institute for Digital Technologies, Remote sensing and Geoinformation Research Group

 - Aberystwyth University, UK, Department of Computer Science